The Downtown Eastside of Vancouver was once the centre of the city, with two of the biggest and best department stores: Woodwards and Eatons.

 In 2003 an attempt to revitalize the area was made, with housing and Simon Fraser University’s Downtown campus going in.

-A friend who has lived in Vancouver since the 50s wanted to go to the result so we went out on a rainy, dark November day and found some interesting architecture (and lots of angles).
+A friend who has lived in Vancouver since the 50s wanted to go and see the result so we headed out on a dark rainy November day and found some interesting architecture (and lots of angles).

 All that was saved was the W from the Woodwards building, which now acts as a sculpture.